egid/docker-raspberrypi-fr24feed-piaware/README.md

 Thank you for supporting Flightradar24!
 We hope that you will enjoy our Premium services that will be available to you when you become an active feeder.
 ```
-REPLACE_REMOVE Register to https://www.flightradar24.com/share-your-data and get a sharing key.

 Make a copy of your 16 character sharing key AND your radar id.
 Contrary to the notice they do NOT email either to you.
 The sharing key is needed to submit your data, the radar id is needed if you want to look up your stats on the leaderboard.

 Download and edit [`fr24feed.ini`](https://raw.githubusercontent.com/dmorehouse/docker-raspberrypi-fr24feed-piaware-dump1090-mutability/master/fr24feed.ini)